MIMS-Software/AI_IOT_AUDIT/docs/FRONTEND-AUDIT-en.md

 ### 18.2 Project Status

-The project is an **advanced Proof of Concept (PoC) or functional MVP**, but **NOT a finished product** ready for mass commercial deployment nor does it meet the enterprise software engineering standards required in the technical annexes (SLA, Observability, Global Compliance).
+The project is an **advanced Proof of Concept (PoC) or functional core system**, but **NOT a finished product** ready for mass commercial deployment nor does it meet the enterprise software engineering standards required in the technical annexes (SLA, Observability, Global Compliance).

 ### 18.3 Final Adjusted Score